websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/page-fragments-user-interface-reference.md

 > The Video URL Fragment is called Video Fragment in Liferay versions previous to Liferay DXP 7.4.

 Use the *Video URL* Fragment to embed videos in your Content Page.
 To select a video, enter a valid URL, either to YouTube or a video file.
 As part of the Fragment configuration, you can set the video to autoplay, loop, or mute.
-You can also choose to hide video controls.
+You can also choose to hide the video controls.

 ![The Video URL Fragment supports any valid URL and provides video controls.](./page-fragments-user-interface-reference/images/17.png)